 - One SQL-agent.

 - One SQL-implementation.

 - Zero or more SQL-client modules, containing externally-invoked procedures available to the SQL-agent.

 - Zero or more authorization identifiers.

 - Zero or more user mappings.

 - Zero or more routine mappings.

-- Zero or more catalogs, each of which contains one or more SQL-schemas.
+- Zero or more catalogs, each of which contains one or more SQL-schemas, zero or more foreign server descriptors, and zero or more foreign-data wrapper descriptors.

 - The sites, principally base tables, that contain SQL-data, as described by the contents of the schemas.
 This data may be thought of as "the database", but the term is not used in ISO/IEC 9075, because it has different meanings in the general context.